Consensys/eth2.0-dafny/wiki/ssz-notes.md

 }
 ```

-in other words, if `b[k]b[k-1] ... b[0]`   is the little-endian bitvector representation of `n` over
+In other words, if `b[k]b[k-1] ... b[0]` is the little-endian bitvector representation of `n` over
 `8 * k` bits, then `serialise<nat>(n,k) = b[0]b[1] ... b[k]`.
 The complete formal Dafny definition is available [in this file](https://github.com/PegaSysEng/eth2.0-dafny/blob/master/src/dafny/ssz/IntSeDes.dfy) along with the proof that the previous algorithm always terminate.
 Serialisation for `uintN`, where `N` in `{8, 16, 32, 64, 128, 256}` are special cases of the previous
 function.

-Deserialising a sequence of bytes `xb` into an unsigned integer works as expected by interpreting `xb` as the reversed sequence of the bitvector representation of the number: there must be at least one byte to deserialise, and the result will be an unsigned integer less than `2^( 8 * |xb|)`:
+Deserialising a sequence of bytes `xb` into an unsigned integer works as expected by interpreting `xb` as the reversed sequence of the bitvector representation of a natural number: there must be at least one byte to deserialise, and the result will be an unsigned integer less than `2^( 8 * |xb|)`:

 ```
 function deserialise<nat>(xb : seq<byte>) : nat